GSTManyue/legal-summarizer/README.md

-# legal-summarizer
+# GSTManyue Legal Summarizer

-automate the summarization of lengthy Supreme Court orders, and also batch process multiple orders at once.
+This is a desktop app for summarizing Supreme Court orders.